-An association email newsletter has the power to make or break the connection to your members.
-Curate and send something compelling, and you’re sure to see a near immediate engagement, but send something lazy and uninteresting, and you’ll instantly appear bothersome.
+An email newsletter from your association has the power to make or break the connection to your members.
+Curate and send something compelling, and you’re sure to see a near-immediate engagement, but send something lazy and uninteresting, and you’ll instantly appear bothersome.
 Worst case scenario, your emails are sent straight to spam, and all the work you put in to gain that contact’s information is suddenly and irrevocably lost.

-Building an effective email newsletter strategy isn’t easy, which is why so many organizations fail at it.
-However, for those who do get it right, newsletter visitors consume 2x more content than any other audience segment, increasing their chances of turnover and further spend on the platform.
+Building an effective email marketing strategy isn’t easy, which is why so many organizations fail at it.
+However, for those who do get it right, have newsletter visitors that consume 2x more content than any other audience segment, increasing their chances of turnover and further time spent on the platform.

 Content consumed by newsletter visitors